 Sexual health and contraception

-We work with Unity Sexual Health Services to offer free condoms to people aged 16 to 25 years old via the C.Card scheme.
+We work with Unity Sexual Health Services to offer appointments and sexual health services to people aged 16 to 25 years old.
+These services include access to free condoms, contraception advice, STI testing and pregnancy advice.

 The Terrence Higgins Trust also has information about HIV and sexually transmitted infections.